AlvinChunUF/ENV3040C_COURSE_PROJECT/README.md

   EXPECTED IN THIS SECTION.
 - *##PCA ANALYSIS##*: This portion is responsible for performing the PCA analysis and generating the PCA graphs.
   AN OUTPUT IS EXPECTED IN THIS SECTION.

 Individual code descriptions are housed within the code in each section, and the report is also included as part of this repository.

-Thank you for taking a look! - Alvin Chun (achun2@ufl.edu, AlvinChunUF)
+**GITHUB DIRECTORY MAP - FILE LIST**
+- COURSE PROJECT CODE.ipynb: This is the code for the project itself.
+- Maxwell_MarSOC_data.csv: This is the data for the project